 The Sahara Hotel and Casino opened on the Las Vegas strip on October 7, 1952.
 With 1,720 rooms, it was the last of the 50s vintage casino-hotels to open and served as an anchor at the northern end of the Strip.
-It closed in 2011, and is currently undergoing renovations with a planned reopening as the SLS Las Vegas in late 2014.

-On October 16, 1955, the Boeing Dash 80 flew non-stop from Seattle to Washington, D.C., and back.
+On October 16, 1955, the Boeing Dash 80 flew non-stop from Seattle to Washington, D.C. and back.
 The flight broke all transcontinental records for a commercial transport, at average speeds of 592 mph and 567 mph (952 km/h and 912 km/h).

 One hundred and sixty four people lost their lives when an Aeroflot Ilyushin Il-62 crashed on approach to Moscow’s Sheremetyevo International Airport on October 13, 1972.
-The accident is the second deadliest to occur on Russian soil.
+The accident is the second deadliest aircraft-related incident to occur on Russian soil.